Liangyu5wu/Liangyu5wu.github.io/content/project/HEP_foundation/index.md

 math: false
 tags:
   - Machine Learning
-  - Physics Analysis
 image:
   caption: 'Foundation Model'
 ---

-**How to train a foundation model for high-energy physics that can provide benefit in various downstream applications**
+**How to train a foundation model for high-energy physics that can provide benefit in various downstream applications?**